hapostgres/pg_auto_failover/docs/ref/pg_autoctl_watch.rst

   - Last Check, or Check

-	Time inverval between now and the last known time when the monitor could connect to a node's Postgres instance, via its health check mechanism.
+	Time interval between now and the last known time when the monitor could connect to a node's Postgres instance, via its health check mechanism.

 	This value is known to increment when either the Postgres service is not